JRMeyer/twitter/README.md

 # twitter
-This is a collection of scripts mostly focused on collecting and analyzing geo-tagged tweets via Tweepy.
+a collection of scripts focused on collecting and analyzing geo-tagged tweets via Tweepy and Twitter's streaming and search API